hsinghweb/web-history-search-rag/web-history-extension/README.md

 ## Features

 - **Manual Indexing:** Only indexes a web page when you click the "Index Current Page" button in the extension popup.
 No automatic or background indexing.
-- **Semantic Search:** Uses Gemini embeddings and FAISS vector store for fast, relevant search.
+- **Semantic Search:** Uses Ollama (nomic-embed-text) embeddings and FAISS vector store for fast, relevant search.
+All embedding is performed locally via Ollama—no cloud API calls.
 - **Precise Highlighting:** When you click a search result, the extension opens the page, scrolls to the most relevant section, and highlights both the matching chunk and your search terms.
 - **Privacy First:** No background monitoring.
 Only pages you explicitly choose are indexed.
 Excludes sensitive domains (e.g., Gmail, WhatsApp, Drive).
 - **FastAPI Backend:** Handles embedding, indexing, and search.
 Runs locally for full control.